Cooking, Netflix Binges & Dogs: How Celebs From Hilary Duff To Miley Cyrus Are Passing Time During The Coronavirus

 With the total number of cases worldwide surpassing 125,000, many countries are encouraging people to stay home whenever possible, avoid public transportation and large gatherings, and generally limit contact with other people.
 After binging a show on Netflix, a quiet weekend in, and maybe a little baking or an ambitious dinner recipe, keeping to yourself is way easier said than done.

-It seems many of our favorite celebrities had weekends similar to ours.
-They've been re-watching favorite films, spending time with their dogs, and finding ways to make the extra alone time fun.
+It seems many of our favourite celebrities had weekends similar to ours.
+They've been re-watching favourite films, spending time with their dogs, and finding ways to make the extra alone time fun.